hashicorp/go-tfe/README.md

 ## Running tests

-### 1. (Optional) Create a policy sets repo
+### 1. (Optional) Create repositories for policy sets and registry modules

-If you are planning to run the full suite of tests or work on policy sets, you'll need to set up a policy set repository in GitHub.
+If you are planning to run the full suite of tests or work on policy sets or registry modules, you'll need to set up repositories for them in GitHub.

 Your policy set repository will need the following:
 1. A policy set stored in a subdirectory `policy-sets/foo`
 1. A branch other than master named `policies`

+Your registry module repository will need to be a [valid module](https://www.terraform.io/docs/cloud/registry/publish.html#preparing-a-module-repository).
+It will need the following:
+1. To be named `terraform-<PROVIDER>-<NAME>`
+1. At least one valid SemVer tag in the format `x.y.z` [terraform-random-module](ttps://github.com/caseylang/terraform-random-module) is a good example repo.

 ### 2. Set up environment variables